Fiery German euro debate haunts Merkel

 Until now, Merkel has been able to strike the delicate policy balance necessary to keep her conservative allies and the opposition onside.

-But the intense debate that has erupted over the past week suggests her room for maneuver is shrinking fast.
+But the intense debate that has erupted over the past week suggests her room for manoeuvre is shrinking fast.

 A ruling by Germany’s Constitutional Court next month on the legality of the euro zone’s new rescue mechanism could force her off the fence if it says further integration steps cannot happen without changes to the country’s “Basic Law”.